PKU-Alignment/safety-gymnasium/README.md

 ### Vision-base Safe RL

 Vision-based safety reinforcement learning lacks realistic scenarios.
-Although the original `Safety Gym` could minimally support visual input, the scenarios were too similar.
+Although the original `Safety-Gym` could minimally support visual input, the scenarios were too similar.
 To facilitate the validation of visual-based safety reinforcement learning algorithms, we have developed a set of realistic vision-based SafeRL tasks, which are currently being validated on the baseline.

 For the appetizer, the images are as follows: